kbarbary/sncosmo-comparison/README.md

 # sncosmo-comparison

-Compare fit results of sncosmo and snfit
+Compare fit results of sncosmo and snfit for the [SDSS-SNLS Joint Lightcurve Analaysis](http://supernovae.in2p3.fr/sdss_snls_jla/ReadMe.html)

 Setup
 =====